A team of journalists clashes with the Catholic church in Spotlight, the true story of a city that kept quiet about child abuse.

 The positive image of the church in film and literature has declined somewhat in the last few decades.

-1959’s A Nun’s Story gave us women inspired by the goodness of God.
+1959’s A Nun’s Story showed us women inspired by the goodness of God.
 A few years later, The Sound of Music pitted a nun against the Nazis (and she won).
-And in 1973, cinema audiences accepted The Exorcist’s men of God as the only thing standing between us and the Devil.
+And in 1973, cinema audiences accepted The Exorcist’s priests as the only thing standing between us and the Devil.

-We’ve since come to recognise greater horrors in the failings of organised religion of all faiths; of schools from Ireland to Canada which mistreated children, pregnant women and vulnerable people.
+We’ve since come to recognise greater horrors in the failings of organised religion of all faiths; of schools from Ireland to Canada that mistreated children, pregnant women and vulnerable people.

-Of course, there’s a lot of good to religion too.
+Of course, there’s a lot of good to religion.
 But in Spotlight, the church is no defender of the weak.
 If anything, the priests single out kids from poor families.

 These families respect their priests: “how do you say no to God”, Phil Saviano asks.
-Moreover, these kids are more consumed by guilt and shame and social problems; they’re less able to speak out.
+Moreover, these kids are more likely to be consumed by guilt and shame and social problems; they’re less able to speak out.

 The priests wage a class war against these families.
 They seek out the most vulnerable and voiceless and use them for their own ends.
-Like vampires rather than angels, they drain the good from the communities they touch instead of raising them up.
+They drain the good from the communities they touch instead of raising them up.

-Their power is so far reaching and so ancient that it’s not even questioned (except by outsiders and non-believers).
-Indeed, when Cardinal Law gives Baron a guide to Boston it’s actually a Catholic text book, the Catechism.
+Their power is so far reaching and so ancient that it’s not even questioned (except by outsiders).
+Indeed, when Cardinal Law gives Baron a guide to Boston, it’s actually a Catholic text book, the Catechism.

 The trope of the musical montage

-Spotlight is a procedural film in the vein of All the President’s Men and The Post; it shows the successes and challenges of newsrooms around the world.
+Spotlight is a procedural film about journalism, similar to All the President’s Men and The Post.

-The Spotlight team wade through directories and witness testimonies to uncover a systemic scale of abuse.
-Despite threats and legal hurdles, the arc of the investigation grows from a single priest to more than 90.
+The Spotlight team wade through directories and witness testimonies to uncover abuse on a monstrous scale.
+Despite threats and legal hurdles, the investigation grows from a single priest … to more than 90.

-The film uses a common trope to show the scale of this investigation: the musical montage.
-There’s a similar knowledge sequence in WarGames, in this scene when Matthew Broderick’s computer hacker character hits the library.
+The film uses a common trope to make this more manageable: the musical montage.
+There’s a similar knowledge sequence in WarGames, in the scene when a young computer hacker hits the library.

-Like the song-and-dance cutaways of contemporary Bollywood movies, and earlier UK and US movies, the montage folds time.
+Like the song-and-dance cutaways of contemporary Bollywood movies, and earlier UK and US movie musicals, the montage folds time.
 Thus a lengthy (and perhaps fairly dry) investigation is trimmed away, leaving the more emotionally resonant scenes.

 Writing the wrongs

-As a procedural film about journalism, Spotlight reveals the difficulty of finding and airing the truth.
+Spotlight is about the difficulty of finding and airing the truth.
 This is journalism at its best: journalism as justice, society and perhaps even therapy.
-Yet given its subject matter, its victories are tempered by the reality that countless children suffered abuse for years.
+Yet any victories sit alongside the reality that countless children suffered abuse for years.

 Garabedian says it takes a village to destroy a child, and he’s right.
 But so too is the reverse.
-It’s people working together who – eventually – help stop the rot.
+It’s people working together who – eventually – can stop the rot.

 Predators and abusers isolate their victims.
 True communities draw us together, breaking the spell of secrecy and silence.